Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 A simple way of thinking about this is the 7 gives you the right to trade on a federal level, and the 63 allows you to work within the boundaries of state laws.

-From what I do know, you are required to complete some in-house training program for the firm you represent.
+Generally speaking, you will be required to complete some in-house training program for the firm you represent.
 For investment houses, you will receive a decent base salary; enough to keep you at the lower middle-class range for New York.

 Your base stock trader salary could range from 50,000 – 70,000 dollars US, which is just enough for you to pay your cable bill, feed yourself and maybe take a taxi or two.
-But this in no way covers dinners, cars, vacations, private schools, etc.
+But this won’t likely cover your dinners, cars, vacations, private schools, etc.

-The benefit of trading with a company is over time your buying power will increase, and you have none of the downside risks since it’s the company’s money.
+If consistently profitable, over time your buying power will likely increase, and you have none of the downside risks since it’s the company’s money.
 The key is making sure you have a significant amount of money under management.

 As you can see in the infographic above, the key to making serious money is to start managing multiple funds.
-You somehow pull that off, and you will make on average 576k a year.
+Pull that off, and you might make it into the upper echelon of 576k a year.

-The other point to call out from the infographic is that the average bonus is starting to trend higher and if things go as forecast will exceed the recession peak in the not too distant future.
+The other point to call out from the infographic is that the average bonus is starting to trend higher.
+If things go as forecasted, the average bonus will exceed the pre-recession peak in the not too distant future.

 Therefore, if one of your goals is to make money, you are looking in the right industry.

-On average, I would say a trader in New York working for an investment house can make between 250k and 500k day trading if they are above average.
-The middle of the road person can expect to make between 100k and 175k.
+The middle of the road trader can expect to make between 100k and 175k, if successful.
 Lastly, if you are below average, expect to get a pink slip.

-Now, if we open up our research beyond New York, you will see the average salary for a “Trader” is $89,496.
+If we extend our research beyond New York, you will see the average salary for a “Trader” is around $84,000.